How to Perform Umrah | Detailed Step-by-Step Umrah Guide

 What is Umrah?

 The Arabic word ‘Umrah’ has been derived from ‘i’timar’, which is defined as ‘a visit.’
 In Islamic terminology, however, Umrah refers to paying a visit to the Holy Ka’abah for the performance of the lesser pilgrimage in Makkah.
-It is an act of worship based on the teachings of Allah’s Prophet (Salallahu Alaihi Wasallam).
+It is an act of worship based on the teachings of Allah’s Prophet (SAW).
 As opposed to Hajj, the greater pilgrimage, which is performed during the specified days of Dhul Hijjah, Umrah can be performed any time during the year.

 Now that you know what is Umrah, Let’s take a look at how to perform Umrah: